Kabany/tydet-utils/docs/README.md

 ###### `endsWith(str: string, search: string, length?: number)` -> `boolean`
 * Returns `true` if a string ends with a specified string with a safe null.
-* If the input or string is not a string type, then it will return `false`.
+* If the input or search string are not a string type, then it will return `false`.

 ```js
 import { StringUtils } from 'tydet-utils';